Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     2,
     none,
     none,
-    "Choose an ally at the same range.
+    "Choose an ally at the same distance.
 Until your next turn, redirect the next attack targeting them to yourself.", ), talent("Second Wind", 3, none, none, "Restore HP equal to your Forte Quantity.
 Usable once per combat."), talent(